LiaScript/docs/README.md

 Now, imagine that instead of performing simple calculations, a script could access any kind of real-world data and output it as either HTML or LiaScript.
 What's more, picture scripts being directly combined with input fields, and a change in one script triggering the execution of another.
 All of this is possible in LiaScript.
-We have reimagined the usage of scripts as interactive powerhouses, and we will delve into the details in chapter [JavaScript or JS-Components](#JavaScript-or-JS-Components).
+We have re-imagined the usage of scripts as interactive powerhouses, and we will delve into the details in chapter [JavaScript or JS-Components](#JavaScript-or-JS-Components).

       {{6}}
 <section>